robert-hh/Micropython-Editor/README.md

 ## Description

+A small text editor written in Python running on
+- MicroPython.org modules like the PYBoards, ESP32, ESP8266, Teensy 3.5, 3.6 and 4.x
+- pycom.io modules like WipPy, Lopy, SiPy, FiPy, GPy
+- Adafruit Circuitpython modules,
+- SiPeed MaixPy modules,
+- Linux and Android's terminal windows

-A small text editor written in Python running on PYBoard, WiPy1, the pycom.io modules like WipPy 2, Lopy, SiPy, FiPy, ESP8266 modules, teensy 3.5/3.6 and the MaixPy, allowing to edit files locally.
-It is based on the editor widget of pfalcon at
+ It allows allows to edit files locally on the boards.
+The offsprong was the editor widget of pfalcon at
- <https://github.com/pfalcon/pyedit.> I ported it to PyBoard, WiPy1,
+ <https://github.com/pfalcon/pyedit>.
+I ported it to PyBoard and the other modules
- ESP8266, Teensy, ESP32, the Pycom.io, MaixPy devices, CircuitPython devices
- and added a few functions:
+ and added a lot of functions:

 - Use sys.stdin.read() and sys.stdout.write() for input and output of the Micropython version.
 - Changed the read keyboard function to comply with byte-by-byte input on serial lines.
-- Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Redo, Open file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Dedent, Block-Comment, Scrolling
+- Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Redo, Open file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Dedent, Block-Comment, Scrolling, line-shift
 - Handling tab (0x09) on reading & writing files,
 - Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Open file and Flag settings.